The American College and University Presidents' Climate Commitment

 Purchasing renewable energy via Renewable Energy Certificates (RECs).

-It is Bentley’s goal to examine campus operations and invest in making the university’s buildings and operations as energy efficient as possible prior to purchasing RECs.
-The eventual purchase of RECs will allow Bentley to effectively offset the remaining greenhouse gas emissions and invest in the U.S. renewable energy market.
+It is Bentley’s goal to examine campus operations and invest in making the university’s buildings and operations as energy efficient as possible.
+The purchase of RECs has allowed Bentley to effectively offset the remaining greenhouse gas emissions and invest in the U.S. renewable energy market.